Just the Facts!

-ANSWER: MPHA’s funding from the federal government is not enough to address the major structural problems across our 6,000 public housing units.
+ANSWER: Not nearly enough.
+MPHA’s funding from the federal government falls far short of addressing the major structural problems across our 6,000 public housing units.
 We estimate we will face about $137 million in major repair needs across our properties in 2018.
 To address these needs, Congress in recent years has awarded $10 million a year.
 This mismatch cannot continue, and we do not want to lose any of this vital housing.
 So we are beginning a process to explore how we can look beyond federal government funding and preserve our housing for the future.
 Before this exploring process begins, we wanted to put our values and our commitment to residents in black-and-white–that’s where the Guiding Principles come in.

 Are you selling public housing to private developers in order to get rid of low-income tenants?

 ANSWER: Absolutely not–in fact, this is exactly the opposite.
 We pledge to our residents and to the community that every effort and action MPHA will take is about preserving and improving our housing for the low-income people we serve.
 MPHA does not want to lose a single unit of affordable housing or see a single family lose their housing benefit.
 Anyone who tells you MPHA is trying to eliminate housing or do anything to harm the people we serve is misleading you, and does not understand our mission statement.